AdobeDocs/experience-platform.en/help/query-service/use-cases/retrieve-similar-records.md

 ---
 # Retrieve similar records with higher-order functions

 Use Data Distiller higher-order functions to solve a variety of common use cases.
-To identify and retrieve similar or related records from one or more datasets, use the filter, transform, reduce functions as detailed in this guide.
-To learn how higher order functions can be used to process complex data types, see the documentation on how to [manage array and maps data types](../sql/higher-order-functions.md).
+To identify and retrieve similar or related records from one or more datasets, use the filter, transform, and reduce functions as detailed in this guide.
+To learn how higher-order functions can be used to process complex data types, see the documentation on how to [manage array and map data types](../sql/higher-order-functions.md).

 Use this guide to identify products from different datasets that have a significant similarity in their characteristics or attributes.
-This methodology provides solutions to: data deduplication, record linkage, recommendation systems, information retrieval, and text analytics among others.
+This methodology provides solutions to: data deduplication, record linkage, recommendation systems, information retrieval, and text analytics, among others.

-The document describes the process of implementing a similarity join then uses Data Distiller higher-order functions to compute the similarity between sets of data and filter them based on selected attributes.
+The document describes the process of implementing a similarity join, which then uses Data Distiller higher-order functions to compute the similarity between sets of data and filter them based on selected attributes.
 SQL code snippets and explanations are provided for each step of the process.
 The workflow implements similarity joins using the Jaccard similarity measure and tokenization using Data Distiller higher-order functions.
 These methods are then used to identify and retrieve similar or related records from one or more datasets based on a similarity metric.
 The key sections of the process include: [tokenization using higher-order functions](#data-transformation), the [cross-join of unique elements](#cross-join-unique-elements), the [Jaccard similarity calculation](#compute-the-jaccard-similarity-measure), and the [threshold-based filtering](#similarity-threshold-filter).

 ## Prerequisites